1337-Codes/Mogus-Capture-Orb-And-Become-Sus-3D/README.md

 I included the information I missed
 I added all export options
-I added Color Reskins and a backup folder for them https://www.dropbox.com/s/a4u0oogugt67dns/MCOABS3D-v110.zip?dl=0
+I added Color Reskins and a backup folder for it https://www.dropbox.com/s/a4u0oogugt67dns/MCOABS3D-v110.zip?dl=0